-Jenn Cornell is a performer, composer and an educator bringing cello across boundaries with her visionary style of playing, creating songs that stretch what a cello can be, and inspiring young musicians with her mentor approach to teaching.
-Jenn has had a diverse career as a professional musician beginning with, when at age 11, she realized she desired to play cello the rest of her life.
-Since then, she has crossed over from classical into the genre bending music she creates today in performance, film scoring, and education of the arts.
+Jenn Cornell is a performer, composer and educator bringing cello across boundaries with her visionary style of playing, creating songs that stretch what a cello can be, and inspiring young musicians with her mentor approach to teaching.
+Jenn has had a diverse career as a professional musician beginning with when at age 11, she realized she desired to play cello the rest of her life.
+Since then, she has crossed over from classical into the genre-bending music she creates today in performance, film scoring, and education of the arts.

 Jenn Cornell believes that music has the power to move energy and she continues to use her’s to do so in all the ways she can.